zhanghan99871/CS-439Project/README.md

 We vary the optimizer from {adam, rmsprop, sgd}, learning rate from {1e-1, 1e-2, 1e-3}, regularization strength from {0, 5e-4, 5e-3, 5e-2, 5e-1}.
 We tested each hyperparameter combination under different dataset size : {60, 300, 1200, 6000, 60000}.
 ## Results
 The final results show that the best convolutional neural network achieves accuracy of 0.9933 in the test set while the best scattering model achieves accuracy of 0.9925.
 The difference is rather negligible while the scattering model use significantly less parameters.
+## Alternative script
+The alt_optml.py is an alternative script which contains a faster version of the scattering transform classifier.
+It was not used for the report, but is there to illustrate the potential of reducing the training time for the classifiers relying on the scattering transform.